loopsocial/ex_scheduler/README.md

 - When `args` are ommited, the function is called with no attributes.

 ## TODO
-- get index of min value in one line (Worker.get_state/1)
-- single scheduler per cluster of nodes
 - https://hex.pm/docs/publish
 - Documentation can be generated with [ExDoc](https://github.com/elixir-lang/ex_doc) and published on [HexDocs](https://hexdocs.pm)